Natthaphat-s63/Somsri-Restaurant/README.md

 *System*

-- We use C language for all the system and GUI development because ubuntu comes with gcc compiler and C is very fast so it serve our work efficiently.
+- We use C language version C17 for all the system and GUI development because ubuntu comes with gcc compiler and C is very fast so it serve our work efficiently.
+- We use paho mqtt library version 1.3.9 for implementing mqtt in C language because it's more flexible than mosquitto.h library.

 *GUI*

- - We use gtk3+ to create the gui as POS program for employee to manage the queue because we've use it before and it suits with linux environment. https://docs.gtk.org/gtk3/
+ - We use gtk3 to create the gui as POS program for employee to manage the queue because we've use it before and it suits with linux environment.
+We don't use latest version of gtk because gtk3 is more stable and have used widly so there are many use case out there. https://docs.gtk.org/gtk3/

 *Database*

- - We use mysql version.. as database because for our data , it suits with relational database then we have to use SQL language and mysql help us to manage all the database work and mysql has C library that is easy to use.
+ - We use mysql version 8.0.27 as database because for our data , it suits with relational database then we have to use SQL language and mysql help us to manage all the database work and mysql has C library that is easy to use.
- - We also use mysql workbench version.. for helping us to develop the database side.
+ - We also use mysql workbench version 8.026 for helping us to develop the database side.

 # Process